Ahmed-Habeeb/phone_field/README.md

 ### 2. PhoneField

-A more customizable phone field widget that allows complete control over the UI.
+A customizable phone field widget that allows complete control over the UI.

 ```dart
 PhoneField({